horus-scheduler/horus-app-eval/README.md

 This repository contains the code for programs that run on end-hosts for Saqr in-network scheduling experiments.
-The code is based on [Racksched repo](https://github.com/netx-repo/RackSched) with modifications based on our queue model and network protocols.
+The code is based on [Racksched repo](https://github.com/netx-repo/RackSched) with modifications based on our network protocols and queue model.

+The modified parts are commented with tag *SAQR* in the source code.

+- *server_code* folder contains the code that runs on worker machines that serve the tasks.
+- *client_code* folder contains the code that runs on clients, generates the requests, sends them to network and captures the replies from workers.

 ------
 # Setting up worker machines